qisun1/Guggenhat-with-ESP8266/README.md

 The password needs to be 8 digits.
 I used a 5v portable usb battery connect to a nodemcu, and nodemcu pin to the LED directly.
 The 3.3v pin signal works with the LED strip, no level shift is needed.

 After battery connected, from your phone or laptop, connect to wifi with SSID hat2, and enter password 12345678 (can be changed). open web browser and connect to http://192.168.4.1.
-Saffari does not work, I might need to modify the code to work with iphone.
+Safari does not work, I might need to modify the code to work with iphone.

 ## Examples

 ## Limitations
+It does not work with safari browser, due to html incompatibility.
+Some simple modification is needed, I do not have an iphone or mac to test with.

 ## Compatible Hardware

 WS2812B strip(16.4ft 300 LED Pixel) can be purchased on Amazon.
+Any ESP8266 board would work.
 I used this hat https://www.amazon.com/gp/product/B005TFNY6S/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1 .

 ## License